CHRONOLOGY

 "And Logos became flesh and took up residence among us."
 (Jn 1:14)

-It is in no way certain that the birth of Christ actually took place in the year immediately before the year AD 1.
-The year immediately before the year AD 1 is just the year Dionysius Exiguus has established as the year of both the conception of Christ and the birth of Christ.
+It is in no way certain that the incarnation of Logos actually began in the year immediately before the year AD 1.

-We can drop our focus on the eight days between the birth of Christ and the circumcision of Christ and instead count days and years both before and after the beginning of year 0.
+We can use the Gregorian proleptic calendar ISO 8601 and count days and years both before and after the beginning of year 0.

 Days